 On April 15, Rodney David Mann died at the age of 42 at a home on the 500 block of Vermont Street.
 Authorities reported that Mann was at the residence for less than a day, visiting a friend who lived there.
-According to Catono Perez, Liberty Hill resident and friend of the deceased, Mann had previously lived in Utah and Palo Alto, but frequently stayed in San Francisco at various hotels.
-Perez knew Mann for about three years, and had recent contact with him, but was unaware of what caused his friend’s death.
+According to another friend of the deceased, and Liberty Hill resident, who wished to remain anonymous, Mann had previously lived in Utah and Palo Alto, but frequently stayed in San Francisco at various hotels.
+The friend knew Mann for about three years, and had recent contact with him, but was unaware of what caused his friend’s death.

 San Francisco Police Department Officer Robert Rueca said that the department received a report of a deceased person at 4:46 p.m. on April 15.
 Police units arrived at the Vermont Street residence shortly after, and located Mann, who was pronounced dead at the scene.
 The Office of the Medical Examiner was then contacted to assist.

 “There had been a 911 call made that afternoon reporting of a deceased person,” Rueca explained.
 “He is not identified as a person living at the residence, but we don’t know where he was visiting from.
 The cause of death stated in the initial report was ‘not determined’ but it’s not being looked at as a suspicious death.
 No crime was committed that caused the person’s death.”